MicroEJ/Tool-Sonar/README.md

 # Overview
-This project presents how to run the SonarQube™ source code quality analyzer on a MicroEJ Java project.
+This project presents how to run the SonarQube��� source code quality analyzer on a MicroEJ Java project.
 This project installs and runs a local SonarQube server and provides locally a report holding the code inspection.

 SonarQube is a an open source platform for continuous inspection of code quality.
 SonarQube offers reports on duplicated code, coding standards, unit tests, code coverage, code complexity, potential bugs, comments and architecture.